-One one-hour section per week - One instructor per section - Typical Class Size 64 One lecturer section needed - Compensation = \$1,970
+One 2-hour lab per week - Two instructors (lead, assistant) per lab - Typical Class Size 12 Assistant Instructor needed - Compensation = \$1,231/section (1.25 units) Up to 2 sections available

-ET499: Power Engineering Technology Capstone II LAB - A course in which the student, individually, and as part of a team, applies his/her knowledge of computer methods, engineering operations, engineering science and technical communications to analyze and create, communicate and defend a written project.
+ET499 : Power Engineering Technology Capstone II LAB - A course in which the student, individually, and as part of a team, applies his/her knowledge of computer methods, engineering operations, engineering science and technical communications to analyze and create, communicate and defend a written project.
 At least one formal presentation will be included in this project.
 Additionally, the course will develop concepts of power plant operations, which build on previous PET curriculum material.
 This will include combined cycle power plant operations and technologies, using a power plant simulator, environmental considerations, Table of Contents Page | 214 professional ethics and current topics of interest in the power generation industry.
 This course is a communications intensive and computer intensive course.
 Prerequisite: ET498.
 Rec.
 4, Lab.
 2, Cr.
 5.

-One 2-hour lab per week - Two instructors (lead, assistant) per lab - Typical Class Size 9

-Two assistant instructor sections needed - Compensation = \$985/section
+One 2-hour lab per week - Two instructors (lead, assistant) per lab - Typical Class Size 9 Assistant instructor sections needed - Compensation = \$1,231/section (1.25 units) Up to 2 sections available